developedbynick/developedbynick/README.md

 # 💫 About Me:
-I'm a Fullstack developer who specializes in website development and sometimes app development.
+I'm a full-time student at the University Of Technology, Jamaica.
+I am also a fullstack developer who specializes in website development and dabbles in mobile application development.
+You can learn more about me at https://www.nicholasdsmith.com

 ## 🌐 Socials: